kevboutin/crudApp/README.md

 ## Building a Generic Item App
 To reinforce the concepts of `$resource` let’s build an app for typical shop keepers.
 This is going to be a CRUD where users can add a new item to our database, update an existing item, and finally delete one.
 We will use `$resource` to interact with the REST API.
-You can check out a live demo of what we are going to build [here](http://crudapp .weprovideit
+You can check out a live demo of what we are going to build [here](http://crudapp.weprovideit.com/).
-.com/).

-Just note that the API I have built is CORS enabled, so it is possible for you to create an Angular app separately and use the URL [http://crudapp.weprovideit.com/](http://crudapp.weprovideit.com/) as the API .
+Just note that the API I have built is CORS enabled, so it is possible for you to create an Angular app separately and use the URL [http://crudapp.weprovideit.com/](http://crudapp.weprovideit.com/) as the API.
 You can develop the Angular app and play around with it without worrying about the backend.

 ## Our API
 I have created a RESTful backend using PHP and MySQL.
 Take a look at the following table to get to know the API.